Best 360hz monitor 2023

 Credit: Acer

-Alienware AW2523HF product image of a black monitor with an alien head with white eyes on the display.
+Alienware AW2523HF product image of a black monitor PUBG gameplay on the screen with someone diving into the battlefield.

 Credit: Dell